PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

     - main=8080
 ```

-We are now good to go, so lets start our updated system:
+We should be good to go now, so lets start our updated system:

 ```sh
 $ cd micro